MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/awards-and-recognition/install-and-set-up.md

 There are two solution installation options available for you to consider:

-- You can select the *Get it now* button on the template's AppSource offer page and it automatically takes you to an *install window* in the Power Platform admin center.
+- Select the *Get it now* button on the template's AppSource offer page and it automatically takes you to an *install window* in the Power Platform admin center.
-- You can download either a *managed* or an *unmanaged* version of the solution files and manually import them into your environment according to your organization's requirements.
+- Download either a *managed* or an *unmanaged* version of the solution files and manually import them into your environment according to your organization's requirements.

 > [!TIP]
 >